-SG80 will be met if within two years, Canada provides a summary report of the results of implementation of the Framework as pertains to hake, and its policies and initiatives (stakeholder consultation, data gap analysis, and priority setting), as it relates to explicit objective guidelines for responding to internal and external reviews of management performance in its management system.
+SG80 must be met within two years.
+Canada must provide a summary report of the results of implementation of the Framework as pertains to hake, and its policies and initiatives (stakeholder consultation, data gap analysis, and priority setting), as it relates to explicit objective guidelines for responding to internal and external reviews of management performance in its management system.

-Client Action Plan: Within two years DFO will provide a summary report of the results of implementation of the Framework as pertains to hake, and its policies and initiatives (stakeholder consultation, data gap analysis, and priority setting), as it relates to explicit objective guidelines for responding to internal and external reviews of management performance in its management system..
-Commitment from DFO to be verified by certifier.
+Client Action Plan: Within two years DFO will provide a summary report of the results of implementation of the Framework as pertains to hake, and its policies and initiatives (stakeholder consultation, data gap analysis, and priority setting), as it relates to explicit objective guidelines for responding to internal and external reviews of management performance in its management system.
+Commitment from DFO verified by certifier.